Final Rules on Reinsurance, Risk Adjustment and Risk Corridor Programs

 Transitional Reinsurance Program

-Health care reform requires that a transitional reinsurance program be established in each state to help stabilize premiums for coverage in the individual market during the first three years of the insurance exchanges (2014 through 2016).
+The ACA requires that a transitional reinsurance program be established in each state to help stabilize premiums for coverage in the individual market during the first three years of the insurance exchanges (2014 through 2016).
 The program requires that contributions for reinsurance payments to certain individual market insurers that cover individuals with expensive claims be made by:

 All health insurers.